 Oral & Dental Complications

-Because oral and dental complications affect your ability to eat, these problems can have an impact on your ability control your blood sugar.
-Oral and dental complications include a wide variety of conditions, from gum disease and dry mouth to fungal and bacterial infections.
-If you have diabetes, one of your most important tools in staying health is your eating habits.
-Therefore, it is very important to know the keys to oral and dental health and to respond to minor problems in a timely manner so they don’t become serious ones.
+Because mouth and teeth problems affect your ability to eat, these problems can impact your daily life.
+Diabetes is linked to several mouth and teeth problems, from gum disease and dry mouth to infections.
+If you have diabetes, it is important to know the keys to oral and dental health and to respond to minor problems in a timely manner so they do not become serious ones.2-4

 How does diabetes affect oral and dental health?

 Diabetes can affect the health of your mouth and teeth in several ways.
 Increased blood sugar (glucose) weakens the small blood vessels in the body, including those in your mouth.
 This leads to gums that are more likely to bleed and slower to heal, increasing the risk for gum disease.
 Also, diabetes weakens your immune system and affects your ability to fight off infections in the mouth.
 Diabetes also causes long-term (chronic) inflammation.
 This leads to problems throughout your body, including issues with your mouth and teeth.2-4

 Diabetes may damage the nerves in your mouth that produce saliva, leading to dry mouth (xerostomia).
 To make matters worse, the drugs that treat diabetes may cause or worsen dry mouth symptoms.
 Your mouth depends on a normal amount of saliva production for protection against cavities, infections, and tooth loss.
 People who have dry mouths are at greater risk for getting cavities, infections, and tooth loss.2-4

 What is gum disease?